apmuthu/nubuilder4/nub4fixes/docs/NuBuilder4_Pizza_Install.md

   ADD PRIMARY KEY (`invoice_id`);
 ```

+* Where the Lookup Code and Lookup Description are the same, the latter an be suppressed by [setting it's width to 0](./images/Zero_Width_of_Description.png)

 ### item
 The `item` table is created by `nubuilder4` itself when the `item_sf` subform for `invoice` is created.